 - No expensive toll roads (but don’t mention the extra fuel)

-You do not want to end up in some 6 km’s long tunnel in Croatia because the road is new and the map is old (ok, own experience there) so get new maps.
+You do not want to end up in some 6 km’s long tunnel in Croatia because the road is new and the map is old (ok, speaking from my own experience there) so get new maps.
 Every trip (told you it’s expensive to be claustrophobic).
 Regular maps are often not completely up to date, roads change constantly, which is the strength of all those internet maps.

 Check the driving directions on an online route planner to plot out your traject.
 I mostly use Viamichelin.
 The Anwb is also real good with tunnels but they only mention the tunnels that have undergone a tunnel test.
 If you find a tunnel on your way, check how long it is and plan an alternate road if needed.
 This site has a list of tunnels in France.
 This site is always quite well updated and lists tunnels everywhere in the world, it’s a good site to check some tunnels you’re not sure about.